 SEO / BIRDLIFE Northern Bald Ibis Conservation Program

 The Northern Bald Ibis is critically endangered with an adult population believed to be little over 100 breeding pairs therefore making it one of the rarest birds in the world, with 95% of the population found in Morocco.
-Therefore our tour here in March 2013 shall be donating money to an ongoing research project between SEO (Sociedad Española de Ornitología) and the local conservation authorities particularly the Souss-Massa National Park, with the strong commitment from the RSPB.
+Our recent tours here have donated money to an ongoing research project between SEO (Sociedad Española de Ornitología) and the local conservation authorities particularly the Souss-Massa National Park, with the strong commitment from the RSPB.
 The project has been running for around 14 years and SEO/BirdLife is supporting a dedicated team of local wardens who are deeply involved in the protection and scientific monitoring of the species.
 Knowledge on seasonal movements outside the National Park and neighbouring areas is very limited with known sightings recorded regularly at places as far as 700 km north in Tetuan or 1200 km down South in Mauritania.
 The main known threats for the species is the increase in the construction of hotels and vacation homes to the breeding and feeding areas as well as increased levels of disturbance.
 Therefore, improving knowledge on the species range and movements is essential for the survival of the species.
 Our donation shall go directly to help with GPS satellite tagging and wardening of sites to reduce disturbance.